njcuk9999/coauthors2tex/README.md

 ---

-## How to use the NIRPS author list
+## How to update the NIRPS author list

 - Open the googlespreadsheet [here](https://docs.google.com/spreadsheets/d/1hGPX_s_fUbEmjDtBbrWrlgwDFMC_Ek-63s1JCHnaIvA/edit?usp=sharing)
 - Add to the list of papers in the "papers" sheet